Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-1/creating-a-script.md

 **Declaring** a variable is what coders call the process of creating a new variable.
 In Lua, to declare a new variable, type `local`, then type the name for the new variable.
 A variable that can hold a player name might look like: `local playerName`

 <Alert severity="info">
 When declaring new variables, some coding languages require that you also state what data type the variable can use.
 For example, a variable in Java would be `String name = "Pavel"`.
-Lua only requires a name.Lua only requires a name.
+Lua only requires a name.
 </Alert>

 In Lua, variables can be global or local.
 You'll usually use **local** variables.
 Local variables can only be used within the script or chunk of code where they were created.
 Global variables can potentially be used by other scripts, but too many global variables can make your experience slow and unresponsive.
 It's better to stay in the habit of making variables local unless necessary.